Our selection of dress watches (2/3)

 • The black lacquered dial which contrasts elegantly with the golden indexes.

-• The reinterpretation of one of the most emblematic models of Longines' great years.
+• The reinterpretation of one of the most emblematic models of the great years of Longines.

-• If the 40 mm is not suitable, there is a 35 mm version which is a more faithful reissue of the original by adopting the same diameter as that of the time.
+• If the 40mm is not suitable, there is a 35mm version which is a more faithful reissue of the original, adopting the same diameter as that of the period.

-• A power reserve which has not been upgraded and which remains at 38 hours – for the moment – which is still a bit tight.
+• A power reserve that has not been revalued and which remains at 38 hours – for the moment – which is still a little short.

-• The price difference between the 40 mm version and the 35 mm version: difficult to explain a rather marked difference.
+• The price difference between the 40mm and 35mm versions: it's hard to explain a rather marked difference.

 Where to find it?

-Available on the Maier online store but also from many watch distributors.
+Available from the Maier online store and also from many watch retailers.

-France, the true land of high-end watchmaking, there are practically no longer any manufactures capable of producing watches truly made in France.
+France, a true land of high-end watchmaking, There are practically no more manufacturers capable of producing watches that are truly made in France.

 A big exception: Pequignet Manufacture.

-A French watch with the latest high-end movement produced in France and more precisely in the heart of French watchmaking lands: Franche-Comté.
+A French watch with the latest high-end movement produced in France and more precisely in the heart of the lands of French watchmaking: Franche-Comté.

-Pequignet Manufacture is the top of the range of the Pequignet brand, a brand which was founded in 1973 by Emile Pequignet and which, against all odds, managed to persist through the most eventful period in watchmaking – the quartz crisis obliges – during that other French brands were bought like Breguet, Cartier or Leroy by Swiss groups or went through difficult periods before gradually recovering like Lip.
-In the 2000s, after the founder handed over the reins, the brand wanted to develop and create a new high-end manufacturing caliber, the first in France in years: the Caliber Royal .
+Pequignet Manufacture is the top of the range of the Pequignet brand, a brand that was founded in 1973 by Emile Pequignet and which managed against all odds to endure through the most turbulent period in watchmaking – the quartz crisis obliges – while other French brands were bought out like Breguet, Cartier or Leroy by Swiss groups or went through difficult times before gradually getting back on their feet like Lip.
+In the 2000s, after the founder passed the baton, the brand wanted to expand and create a new high-end manufacture caliber, the first in France for years: the Calibre Royal .

-For an independent brand that does not benefit from the financial support of Rolex, the Swatch Group, LVMH or Compagnie Financière Richemont, it was ambitious, even too ambitious.
-The Caliber Royal was very expensive to design, make reliable and produce.
+For an independent brand that does not have the financial backing of Rolex, the Swatch Group, LVMH or Compagnie Financière Richemont, it was ambitious, even too ambitious.
+The Calibre Royal was very expensive to design, make reliable and produce.
 The Pequignet company had to be recapitalized twice.

-Its liquidation in 2017 was a shock for people like me who care about watchmaking and more particularly the past – almost completely liquidated – of French watchmaking when it was at the forefront with Switzerland for centuries .
+Its liquidation in 2017 was a shock to people like me who care about watchmaking and more particularly about the past – almost completely liquidated – of French watchmaking, although it had been at the forefront with Switzerland for centuries.

-On Watch Forum, we have been a few to hope that this company will be taken over and not dismembered: a certain group would have liked to buy the patents for the Royal Caliber not to use it later but more to “bury” it in the archives , others would have wanted to buy back the stocks of watches from the main range in order to then sell them through online sales… but ultimately four employees were chosen by the court to take over the case.
+On Watch Forum, we were a few to hope that this company is taken over and not dismembered: a certain group would have liked to buy the patents of the Royal Caliber not to use it later but rather to "bury" it in the archives , others would have wanted to buy back the stocks of watches from the main range in order to then sell them through online sales... but finally four employees were chosen by the court to take over the case.

-On its original strap, supplied by a French saddler, the Pequignet appears much more relaxed.
+On its original strap, supplied by a French saddler, the Pequignet looks much more casual.
 And yet, the Pequignet adventure has not been easy in recent years.
-It should be remembered that this model was born after the takeover of the brand by four of its employees in order to relaunch the high end of the brand and allow the company to continue to exist.
+It should be remembered that this model was born after the takeover of the brand by four of its employees in order to relaunch the brand's high-end and allow the company to continue to exist.

-The Caliber Royal is a high-end caliber which stands out for its elegance and the use of technology which is practically no longer used in watchmaking. : the large barrel.
-There are several possibilities for increasing the power reserve of a watch.
+The Royal Calibre is a high-end calibre that stands out for its elegance and the use of a technology that is practically no longer used in watchmaking. : the large barrel.
+There are several possibilities to increase the power reserve of a watch.
 In the high-end and luxury sectors, for example, brands use several small barrels instead of one.

-The large barrel occupies a much larger space in comparison, but it allows the Caliber Royal to display 88 hours of isochronism power reserve on automatic models and an isochronism of 100 hours for the manual model.
+The large barrel occupies a much larger space in comparison, but it allows the Calibre Royal to display 88 hours of isochronism power reserve on automatic models. and an isochronism of 100 hours for the manual model.
 In other words, once fully wound, the Pequignet Manuelle Royale will take a little over four days before needing to be wound by the crown.

 Pequignet mechanism

-The Caliber Royal, in its manual version.
-A pleasure for the eyes, a movement expensive to produce for the brand and the last survivor of high-end movements produced in France.
+The Calibre Royal, in its manual version.
+A pleasure for the eyes, an expensive movement to produce for the brand and the last survivor of the high-end movements produced in France.

-Manually winding a watch, when it is a good movement, is a pleasure for those who appreciate beautiful mechanics.
-With a little experience, you can “feel” through the crown when winding it whether the movement is of quality or not.
-An “old tractor” like the ETA 2824-2 will never be as pleasant to wind as a movement like the Caliber Royal, it is obviously incomparable but I recommend that you try it to understand the difference.
+Manually winding a watch, when it comes to a good movement, is a pleasure for those who appreciate beautiful mechanics.
+With a little experience, you can "feel" through the crown while winding it if the movement is of quality or not.
+An "old tractor" like the ETA 2824-2 will never be as pleasant to wind as a movement like the Calibre Royal, it is obviously incomparable but I recommend you try to understand the difference.

-The watch itself has a silver sunray dial that I find refined and includes a small seconds at 6 o'clock, which is different from other Pequignet Manufactures which traditionally feature an off-center small seconds in addition to the power reserve.
-Arabic numerals and railway rails are present around the edge of the dial.
+The watch itself has a silver sunray dial that I find refined and includes a small second at 6 o'clock, which is different from other Pequignet Manufactures that traditionally include an off-center small second in addition to the power reserve.
+Arabic numerals and railroad tracks are present around the dial.
 The mention Made in France is present and fully justified.
-The case is that of the Rue Royale model, and I like the shape of the lugs which I find very suited to the style of the watch .
+The case is that of the Rue Royale model, and I appreciate the shape of the lugs that I find very suited to the style of the watch. .

-The watch has a diameter of 42 mm, which, in my personal case, suits me but this may not be the case for smaller wrists.
+The watch has a diameter of 42 mm, which in my personal case suits me but may not be the case for smaller wrists.

 The question of wrist size

-The 2000s and practically until the beginning of the 2010s, the trend was towards watches with large diameters: you just need to look at certain IWC dress watches or most divers – which by nature naturally offer larger diameters than dress watches – some of which with diameters like 45 mm and even 47 mm (which also contributed to the success of a brand like Officine Panerai during this period).
+In the 2000s and practically until the beginning of the 2010s, the trend was towards watches with a large diameter: just look at some IWC dress watches or most divers – which by nature naturally offer larger diameters than dress watches – including some with diameters like 45 mm and even 47 mm (which also contributed to the success of a brand like Officine Panerai during this period).

-Today, the return to a diameter of 38-40mm seems to be a general trend... this does not mean that it should be an absolute rule.
-Rough judgments on the Internet and even specialized forums are quick and often of little interest, especially when the person judges a watch based on dimensions provided on paper or simply from a photo viewed online. line.
+Today, the return to a diameter of 38-40mm seems to be a general trend… this does not mean that it should be an absolute rule.
+Snap judgments on the Internet and even specialized forums are quick and often of little interest, especially when the person judges a watch through dimensions provided on paper or simply from a photo consulted online.

-A 36mm watch with a wide dial opening can give the impression of being larger and vice versa (there are limits obviously but I have done the test many times and it is very revealing) .
-Even if it means repeating myself, my rule is simple: TRY before judging a laconic “I would have preferred a 38 mm watch”.
-It's a copy and paste from a forum that I find quite often and which is of no interest unless you have made the effort to try the model before.
+A 36mm watch with a large dial opening can give the impression of being larger and vice versa (there are limits of course but I have done the test many times and it is very revealing).
+At the risk of repeating myself, my rule is simple: TRY before judging with a laconic "I would have preferred a 38mm watch".
+This is a forum copy-paste that I come across quite often and which is of no interest unless you have made the effort to try the model beforehand.

-The watch has a visible back and this is justified because it reveals a beautiful movement worthy of interest.
-And moreover we will notice the absence of the oscillating mass.
-The finishes are not left out with Cote de Genève perlage.
+The watch has an apparent caseback and this is justified because it reveals a beautiful movement worthy of interest.
+And besides, we will notice the absence of the oscillating weight.
+The finishes are not left out with a Cote de Genève perlage.

-We never tire of this manufacturing movement.
-It is very difficult or even impossible to benefit from such an interesting and elegant movement at this price level.
-The watch can legitimately show its caliber through a visible caseback, which this time is completely justified.
+We never get tired of this manufacture movement.
+It is very difficult, if not impossible, to benefit from such an interesting and elegant movement at this price level.
+The watch can legitimately show its caliber through an apparent caseback, which is this time totally justified.

-The Pequignet Manufacture bracelets are of quality, supplied by a French saddler, which is consistent with the Made in France offered by the brand for the Manufacture collection.
-For my part, my preference is for a black alligator model from the brand, more interesting in a dressy context, than the gold leather provided, the latter obviously being more suitable in a casual context.
+The Pequignet Manufacture straps are of high quality, supplied by a French saddler, which is consistent with the Made in France offered by the brand for the Manufacture collection.
+For my part, my preference goes to a black alligator model from the brand, more interesting in a dressy context, than the gold leather provided, the latter being obviously more suitable in a casual context.

-On a black alligator strap, the watch is suitable for a formal context, with added French charm and a perfectly correct price for its segment as the icing on the cake.
+On a black alligator strap, the watch proves to be suitable for a formal context, with added French charm and a perfectly reasonable price for its segment as the cherry on the cake.

-At 2850 euros, the Pequignet Manuelle Royale constitutes an excellent entry point to beautiful mechanics .
-A level of finish and a manufacturing movement at this price is absolutely not the rule in this segment.
-Many more famous brands offer at best ETA or even Sellita in this range and even some brands sell it for 5000 or even 6000 euros.
-And all this makes this Pequignet Manuelle Royale one of the best options available in the current watchmaking offering.
+At 2850 euros, the Pequignet Manuelle Royale is an excellent entry point to fine mechanics .
+A level of finish and a manufacture movement at this price is absolutely not the rule in this segment.
+Many more famous brands offer at best ETA or even Sellita in this range and some brands even display it at 5000 or even 6000 euros.
+And all this makes this Pequignet Manuelle Royale one of the best options available in the current watchmaking offer.

 Technical characteristics